Trade Setup for Tuesday: Top 10 things you should know before Opening Bell

 Key Support & Resistance Level for Nifty:

+The Nifty50 closed above its crucial resistance level of 9,200 and also above its short-term moving averages such as 20-days exponential moving average, 5-DEMA, 13-DEMA, and 10-DEMA which suggests bullish bias.

-The Nifty closed below its 20-days exponential moving average (DEMA) placed at 9,141.
-According to Pivot charts, the key support level for Nifty is placed at 9,119, followed by 9,100.
-If the index starts to move higher, then key resistance levels to watch out are 9,159.45, followed by 9,179.60
+According to Pivot charts, the key support level for Nifty50 is placed at 9,157, followed by 9,096.
+If the index starts to move higher then key resistance levels to watch out are 9,252, followed by 9,286.

 Nifty Bank: